Reservoir Computing Approach to Quantum State Measurement: Reservoir processing of quantum measurement

-The ability of this RC to classify unknown quantum states is demonstrated in Fig.~\ref{fig:claFD}, where we evaluate its performance on a test set of $1200$ unknown quantum signals generated from the dispersive and JC SMEs, and compare with that of various linear filters.
+The ability of this RC to classify unknown quantum states is quantified in Fig.~\ref{fig:claFD}, where we evaluate its performance on a test set of $1200$ unknown quantum signals generated from the dispersive and JC SMEs, and compare with that of various linear filters.
 The RC is trained as above using a $Q=40$ measurement set for the corresponding QS, while the MF is constructed from a much larger $Q=1200$ set.
 We plot the classification accuracy (fraction of test signals classified correctly) as a function of readout time, for both the RC and the filters; it is apparent that the RC is able to rapidly and reliably extract the initial quantum state and thus perform the readout for both QSs.

-For the dispersive system both the RC and the MFs have a classification fidelity $>0.96$, achieved for a readout time $\tau_m\sim 6.7/\kappa$.
-This fidelity is limited by non-QND dynamics that result in the initial state information being lost; measuring beyond a model-dependent optimal time increases the odds of an incorrect classification.
-Information loss through cross-talk, qubit decay, and direct qubit-cavity coupling thus imposes a limit on the possible fidelity that decreases with readout time, the signature of which can be seen in the various classification accuracy plots, particularly for the JC system.
+For the dispersive system both the RC and the MFs have a classification fidelity $\mathcal{F}>0.96$, achieved for a readout time $\tau_m\sim 6.7/\kappa$.
+This fidelity is limited by non-QND dynamics that result in the initial state information being lost.
+As previously noted, measuring beyond a model-dependent optimal time thus increases the odds of an incorrect classification, causing the decrease in accuracy seen at longer times for all methods in Fig.~\ref{fig:claFD}.
 Conversely, at shorter readout times the SNR is much lower: the measurement cavity is still being populated, so the output signal is dominated by {shot} noise.
 A dip in the MF performance is seen around $2.5/\kappa$; the expected filtered signals for $\ket{1(0)0}$ and $\ket{1(0)1}$ cross for this specific measurement time, meaning the MF has no information about the second qubit.
 This occurs in the BF as well at a slightly later time.
 The RC avoids such a problem by mapping the qubit state into its higher-dimensional phase space.